andremann/SKG-IF/docs/source/products.rst

 Dates
 ---
-:Description: Relevant dates for the research product
+:Description: Relevant dates for the research product.
-:Type: wrapper element
+:Type: Wrapper element
 :Use: mandatory, possibly more than one (1..*)
 :Representation: XML element ``dates``

 Date
 ^^^^^^^^^^^^^
-:Description: The relevant date for the research product
+:Description: The relevant date for the research product.
-:Type: string
+:Type: String
 :Use: mandatory (1)
 :Representation: XML element ``date``

 Date Type
 """""""""""""
-:Description: The type of the date (e.g. publishing, embargo...)
+:Description: The type of the date (e.g. publishing, embargo...).
 :Type: string
 :Use: mandatory (1)
 :Representation: XML attribute ``dateType

 Date Format
 """""""""""""
-:Description: The format of the relevant date
+:Description: The format of the relevant date.
 :Type: string
 :Use: mandatory (1)
 :Representation: XML attribute ``dateFormat``

-:Example:

 .. code-block:: xml
    :linenos: